What Is a Voice of the Customer Program? A Practical Guide

 - Repeat and Close the Loop: VoC is ongoing.
 Crucially, you must go back to the customers who complained and tell them you fixed it.

-A VoC program isn’t a one-time project; it’s a new way of operating.
+A VoC program is not a one-time project; it is a new way of operating.
 You need to establish rituals to ensure the insights are actually integrated into business processes.

 - Monthly Top 10 Lists: Create lists of the top pain points every month to align EPD and GTM teams on critical issues.